-Foremost is, the adherents’ storming of the Capitol Hill on January 6th, which Mr. Trump was literally flaring up, was the on-ground manifestation of their rhetoric Calm Before the Storm, or the CBTS, as they put it.
+Foremost is, the adherents’ storming of the Capitol Hill on January 6, which Mr. Trump was literally flaring up, was the on-ground manifestation of their rhetoric Calm Before the Storm — or the CBTS — as they put it.
 For those insurrectionists, they are combating in a war against the Deep State to “eliminate evil and corruption … and to restore sanity.”
 In essence, they were the ones who, in the aftermath of their Capitol riot, caused so much corruption and casualties.

 Earlier in August 2020, Mr. Trump praised QAnon adherents during a White House news conference about COVID-19.
 When asked about his role in saving the world from a “satanic cult,” he was willing to help.
 “I’ve heard these are people that love our country … if I can help save the world from problems, I am willing to do it.
 I’m willing to put myself out there.”

-It’s ironic to see that they labeled the March 4th inauguration as a false flag, and said that the media just wanted to make the movement “look dumb” — only to see them saying that the de facto day of Mr. Trump’s return to office would be on March 20th.
-If anything, they meant to say that they believed the whole idea of Mr. Trump’s returning to office was absurd.
-Alternatively, by claiming that the whole issue was in the, rather than the idea, they just proved that their movement is actually “dumb.”
+It’s ironic to see that they labeled the March 4th inauguration as a false flag, and said that the media just wanted to make the movement “look dumb” — only to see them saying that the de facto day of Mr. Trump’s return to office would be on March 20.
+Alternatively, by claiming that the whole issue was in the date, rather than the idea, they just proved the point of the mainstream media.
 Having said that, QAnon adherents claimed that Mr. Trump’s presence as the POTUS was integral to their plan that would save the world from the “satanic cult” and “the Deep State.”

 “When you understand The Plan to Save the World,” they said, “you will have a better understanding of why Donald Trump was elected president.”